waikho/MADS_Capstone/README.md

 ### 2. Setup Postgres Schema
 ### 3. Register Alpaca Account
 ### 4. Register PubProxy Account
+Visit http://pubproxy.com/ and create an API key for free.
+Free API usage is limited and of lower priority.
+You may wish to upgrade to premium API for unlimited proxy requests to ensure smooth data download.

 ### 5. Setup Remote SSH key for CI/CD (Optional)
 ### 6. Create config.py
 Copy sample/config-sample.py to app/config.py and update all actual crendtials acquired from the previous steps.